Free Shipping on most orders over $89

 The three main types of pool filters are sand, cartridge, and diatomaceous earth.

-Sand filters involve a tank full of sand that traps contaminants as water percolates through.
-While sand appears smooth to the naked eye, when viewed under a microscope each grain has prickly, rough edges that grab contaminants.
+Sand filters utilize a tank full of sand that traps contaminants as water percolates through.
+While sand appears smooth to the naked eye, each grain has prickly, rough edges that grab contaminants.
 Dirt and debris remain trapped in the sand, and clean water travels to the bottom of the tank and returns to the pool.

 Sand filters trap contaminants in the 20 to 40 microns range.
-A micron is one millionth of a meter.
-To put their miniscule size into perspective, a strand of human hair is about 70 microns wide!
+A micron is one micrometer or one-thousandth of a millimeter.
+For reference, a strand of human hair is about 70 microns wide.
 Debris that is 20 to 40 microns in size is indeed small, but sand filters are the least effective compared to other pool filters, as cartridge and DE filters can trap even smaller particles.

-Overtime, particles trapped in the sand build up and render the filter less effective.
-The buildup prevents proper water flow and raises the pressure in the tank.
+Over time, particles trapped in the sand build up and render the filter less effective.
+This buildup prevents proper water flow and raises the pressure in the tank.
 A pressure gauge on the side of the filter alerts you to pressure changes and indicates when it’s time to perform maintenance.
-A plus for sand filters, maintenance is simple and easy!
+One benefit of sand filters is that maintenance is simple and easy.
 All you need to do is backwash the filter, which means running the water in the reverse direction to flush out debris.
-When more frequent backwashing is required, you should replace the sand, but this is only necessary every 5-7 years.
+When more frequent backwashing is required, you should replace the sand, but this is only necessary every 5 to 7 years.
 Keep in mind that if you frequently backwash your filter, you can disrupt your pool’s chemistry and water levels.
 You may need to rebalance the chemicals and refill your pool.

 • Least expensive